woltapp/data-science-internship-2024/README.md

 # Data Science Summer Intern assignment 2024

+> Application period for the summer internships has ended, thanks for all the applicants!
+However, we have plenty of open roles in https://careers.wolt.com/en 🙂

 **Assignment for candidates**

 This is a mandatory assignment for everyone applying for the data science internship.
 Please return your answers along with your application.